 Not sure whether to have a go at rowing, or unsure what to expect?
-Hopefully this page can help.
+Hopefully this page can help!

 The only thing I know about rowing is from watching the Boat Race on television!
 Will I be able to pick it up from scratch?

-We have plenty of student and alumni coaches, as well as having Ian Watson, a world silver medallist, as our Boatman – so you won’t ever be short of guidance!
-Our January training camp in Seville is also a brilliant way for novices to improve.
+We have plenty of student and alumni coaches, as well as having Ian Watson, a world silver medallist, as our Boatman – you won’t ever be short of guidance!
+Our January training camp in Banyoles and Cambridge is also a brilliant way for novices to improve.
 More information about what to expect from learning to row/cox in Michaelmas at DCBC can be found at here.
 Specific Information about learning to coxing can be found here.

-I have previous rowing experience, does that make me a novice or could I be a senior?
+I have previous rowing experience.
+Does that make me a novice or could I be a senior?

 I’ve never been a sporty person but I really want to give rowing a go.
 I just don’t think I’ll be very good at it…